LlmDl/SponsorPlugins/TownyCaptureSites.md

 # TownyCaptureSites

-TownyCaptureSites is a plugin created by LlmDl, which converts Towny Towns into CaptureSites, which then act as Capturable locations that Towns can take control of, and gain money from.
+TownyCaptureSites is a plugin created by LlmDl, which converts Towny Towns into CaptureSites, which then act as Capturable locations that Towns can take control of, gaining money or items as a reward.

 #### Installation
 CaptureSites is installed easily: